sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

   In order to avoid any breakage and ensure gradual migration of different platforms/vendors to this model, will add this new workflow to enable/disable this feature:

   In order to enable this feature, the platform would set ‘skip_xcvrd_cmis_mgr’ to ‘false’ in their respective pmon_daemon_control.json as part of platform bootstrap.
 When xcvrd would spawn on that hwsku (LC/board), it would parse ‘skip_xcvrd_cmis_mgr’ and if found 'false', it would launch CMIS task manager.
 This implies enabling this feature.

 Else, if ‘skip_xcvrd_cmis_mgr’ is set/found 'true' by xcvrd, it would skip launching CMIS task manager and this feature would remain disabled.
-If a platform/vendor does not specify/set ‘skip_xcvrd_cmis_mgr’, xcvrd would exercise the default workflow (i.e. when xcvrd detects QSFP-DD, it will initialize the module per CMIS specification).
+If a platform/vendor does not specify/set ‘skip_xcvrd_cmis_mgr’, xcvrd would exercise the default workflow (i.e. when xcvrd detects QSFP-DD, it would luanch CMIS task manager and initialize the module per CMIS specification).

-Note: This feature flag (skip_xcvrd_cmis_mgr) was added as a flexibility in case vendor/platform intend to disable this feature and not use CMIS mgr.
+Note: This feature flag (skip_xcvrd_cmis_mgr) was added as a flexibility in case vendor/platform intend to disable this feature and not use CMIS task manager.
 However, techinically, as mentioned in this document, that should not be the case.

   Workflow :
   ![Enabling 'Interface link bring-up sequence' feature(2)](https://user-images.githubusercontent.com/69485234/154403945-654b49d7-e85f-4a7a-bb4d-e60a16b826a7.png)